tiagodusilva/LPOO-Redstone-Tools/docs/README.md

 ## Self-evaluation
 This project was developed with maximum synergy, using [communication tools](https://discordapp.com/) to plan every feature while constantly reviewing each other code by live programming every time it was possible as well as an extra review of code by using [Github](https://github.com/)'s pull request system.
 Thus, it can be said each one did 100% of the work!

+As of Release v2.02, our total work count went up to 120 hours each.